People often ask me "how can I get into competitive programming?"

 You will support other developers embarking on this challenge.
 And they will be there to support you.

-I also encourage you to join our #ProjectEuler100 Discord server where you can chat about the challenge and get help.
+I also encourage you to join our #ProjectEuler100 Discord chat room where you can chat about the challenge and get help.

 And you can follow our #ProjectEuler100 Twitter bot.